 The Information Commissioner’s Office (ICO) is the UK’s independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.
 All fundraising that involves recording or taking down personal details is subject to data protection laws.
 Charities that use face-to-face fundraising, online fundraising, direct mail, events, broadcast or telephone fundraising and which handle personal details such as names, contact details and credit or debit card details should be aware of and comply with the Data Protection legislation and rules.
 ICO has compiled advice and guidance for charities which cover these topics.

 Action Fraud provides a central point of contact for information about fraud and financially motivated internet crime.
 If a charity or the public becomes aware of a charity scam, or are the victim of one, they should report it.
 They can also contact local police, the local authority trading standards service, and the appropriate charity regulator.

 HM Revenue and Customs (HMRC) is the UK’s tax authority.
 Its work includes preventing and stopping tax avoidance and evasion.

 Other charity regulators

 The Charity Commission for Northern Ireland (CCNI) is the regulator of charities in Northern Ireland.
 The Scottish Charity Regulator (OSCR) is the regulator of charities in Scotland.
-Some charities are exempt from registration and direct regulation by the commission.
+Some charities in England and Wales are exempt from registration and direct regulation by the Commission.
 Their trustees have the same basic responsibilities as those of a registered charity, but some Charities Act requirements don’t apply.
 Most, but not all, exempt charities now have principal regulators, responsible for overseeing their compliance with charity law.